-Heritage and Culture
+Heritage and Culture in Counselling

-For some people, heritage can link into self-concept as we tend to be the sum total of our life experiences to date.
+For some people, heritage can link into self-concept, as we tend to be the sum total of our life experiences to date.
 Some find this a comfort, while for others experiences of the past can be frightening or disturbing, so much so that they develop a new lifestyle or culture.

 To sum up, we all have a heritage.
 Not everyone will want to continue the rituals and practices of the past, which is where culture comes in.

 Culture in counselling is defined as the behaviours and beliefs of a particular social, ethnic, or age group, as well as the ways of living built up by a group, from one generation to another’ (ESDAW).

 For example, a family’s collective heritage might dictate that they all get together on 25 December for Christmas dinner; however, their culture might dictate that they go out to a restaurant and order a curry.

 The subtle difference is that the family members know that other people still sit down to a traditional turkey dinner, and so can choose either to continue their curry tradition or to change their culture and celebrate with a turkey dinner – or in some completely different way.

 To sum up, unlike heritage, which has its roots in the past, culture is a living, breathing set of ideas, behaviours and ways of thinking that we can change or alter if we choose to do so.